mahdi-shafiei/STAT-4830/section/2/notes.md

 w_1 &= \displaystyle\frac{b_1 - a_{12}w_2 - a_{13}w_3}{a_{11}} && \text{(4 ops + 1 division)}
 \end{aligned} $$

 For our 3×3 system, we needed 6 divisions, 19 multiplications, and 19 additions or subtractions.
 Looking at how these counts arise reveals the pattern: each elimination step processes one column, requiring operations proportional to the size of the remaining matrix.
-For an n×n system, this pattern leads to approximately $\frac{2n^3}{3}$ operations for elimination and another $\frac{n^2}{2}$ for back-substitution.
+For an $p\times p$ system, this pattern leads to approximately $\frac{2p^3}{3}$ operations for elimination and another $\frac{p^2}{2}$ for back-substitution.

 To find optimal weights, we need two steps:
 1. Form the normal equations by computing $X^TX$ and $X^Ty$